Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: To allow non-EU countries to start using ELAN (on a voluntary basis) as of 2026.
 (Its use will become mandatory in October 2028.)

-Timeline: Public consultation expected soon; adoption of proposal expected in the first quarter of 2026.
+Timeline: Public consultation expected soon, adoption of Regulation expected in second quarter of 2026.

 Trade in agricultural products – exchange of documents via ELAN IT system (fruit, vegetables, cereals, wine, hops) – Implementing Regulation